stcho/blogapp/README.md

 Go to [http://localhost:3000](http://localhost:3000)

 ####To Do
-Only allow creation of one Google Id User
+Only allow creation of one User with email